 We are happy to consider applications from mature students.

 Mature students who do not meet the entry requirements will be required to submit a CV supported by a 500 to 600 word statement indicating why they have chosen to undertake the programme and how it will support their career plans.
 If invited to progress, an interview may be held and a numeracy and deductive reasoning assessment may need to be passed.

 If you do not meet the entry requirements or you require any further information please contact Full-time Programmes on +44 (0) 207 337 6293/4 or email us.

 All applications must be made via UCAS:

 BSc (Hons) in Finance, Investment and Risk UCAS Code N300.

-For more information on how to apply, visit www.ucas.com/students/apply.
+For more information on how to apply, visit UCAS

-For more information on applying to study at the ifs and to view our admissions policy please visit our admissions page.
+For more information on applying to study at ifs University College and to view our admissions policy please visit our admissions page.